Connecticut Homeowners Insurance

 Homeowner’s insurance does not have a standard policy price for residents of Connecticut.
 A 60-year-old in a Norwalk mansion will pay a different monthly premium than a college student who owns a two-bedroom home in New Haven, of course.

 According to Bankrate, Connecticut residents can get a pretty good deal when it comes to homeowners insurance rates.
 The average cost of homeowners insurance in Connecticut is around $1,184 per year.
-The national average for homeowners insurance is $1,477 in comparision.
+The national average for homeowners insurance is $1,477 in comparison.
 How much you pay on homeowners insurance depends on your coverage limits, your insurer, your property, and your deductible.

 What are the different types of homeowners insurance?